akihikodaki/dts/test_plans/vf_kernel_test_plan.rst

 VFD is SRIOV Policy Manager (daemon) running on the host allowing configuration not supported by kernel NIC driver, supports ixgbe and i40e NIC.
-Run on the host for policy decisions w.r.t. what a VF can and cannot do to the PF.
+Run on the host for policy decisions w.r.t. what a VF can and can not do to the PF.
 Only the DPDK PF would provide a callback to implement these features, the normal kernel drivers would not have the callback so would not support the features.
 Allow passing information to application controlling PF when VF message box event received such as those listed below,